SystemErrorWang/CartoonGAN/README.md

 # CartoonGAN
-update 2020.02.24:
+# update 2020.02.24:
-Our research about image cartoonization is accepted to CVPR2020.
+# Our paper "Learning to Cartoonize Using White-Box Cartoon Representations" is accepted to CVPR2020.
 Relevent repository, code and pre-trained model will be made publicly available later.

 update 2019.08.08
 upload a new script and npy weight, now you can cartoonize image with random size.